fg-research/website/docs/_sources/blog/general/posts/inflation-forecasting-random-forest.rst.txt

-We can finally train the random forest model using the identified best hyperparameters, generate the forecasts over the test set, and calculate the RMSE of the forecasts over the test set.
+We can finally train the random forest model using the identified best hyperparameters, generate the forecasts over the test set, and calculate the RMSE of the forecasts.

 .. code:: python